saurav193/capstone_BIBA/README.md

 To generate the the report using the Makefile:
 1. Make sure that the data you want to use to train the models is saved in the `/data` repository, with the name `playground_stats.csv`.
-2. Enter the virtual environment (`pipenv install`,  `pipenv shell`)
+2. From the root of the repository, run `pipenv install` followed by `pipenv shell` to enter the virtual environment.
-3. In the command line, run `make report` from the root of the repository.
+3. Again, from the root of the repository, run `make report`.
-4. Outside of the virtual environment, execute the command to render the RMarkdown report (see above).
+4. Once the scripts have been executed, outside of the virtual environment, run the command to render the RMarkdown report (see above).
 4. The report will be generated in the `doc` folder.

 To predict `unacast_session_count` from the trained models, using the Makefile: